 By how much can a tribunal increase an unfair dismissal award where an employer refuses to comply with an order for re-engagement or reinstatement?

-If the employer subsequently refuses to re-engage or reinstate the individual, he or she will be entitled to an additional award of compensation over and above the basic and compensatory awards.
-The additional award is between 26 and 52 weeks' pay, with a "week's pay" currently capped at £479.
+If the employer subsequently refuses to re-engage or reinstate the individual, they will be entitled to an additional award of compensation over and above the basic and compensatory awards.
+The additional award is between 26 and 52 weeks' pay, with a "week's pay" currently capped at £544.
 In these circumstances, the normal statutory cap on the compensatory award will be disapplied to the extent necessary to enable the combined amount of the compensatory and additional awards to reflect fully the value of the pay and benefits lost during the period between the dismissal and the date that the employee should have been re-engaged or reinstated.
 The additional award will be made unless the employer can show that it was not practicable for it to comply with the re-engagement or reinstatement order.